go-furnace/go-furnace/README.md

-delete-application custom-config   Deletes an Application update custom-config               Update a stack status custom-config               Status of a stack. create configfile                  Create a stack help [command]                     Display this help or a command specific help
+delete-application custom-config   Deletes an Application update custom-config               Update a stack status custom-config               Status of a stack. create custom-config                  Create a stack help [command]                     Display this help or a command specific help
 ```